 An honest assessment would conclude that Ukraine’s top players, such as Yevhen Konoplyanka, Andriy Yarmolenko, and Oleksandr Zinchenko are actually mediocre by footballing standards.
 Ukraine’s star wingers Konoplyanka and Yarmolenko are both struggling to become starters and, at times, just to remain healthy.
 Konoplyanka bounced around Europe between FC Sevilla (Spain) and FC Schalke 04 (Germany) and has since returned to Ukraine to Shakhtar Donetsk, where he usually sits on the bench.
 Yarmolenko has been injured and has missed most of the last season for the English Premier League club West Ham United.
 Moreover, he has been struggling for several seasons.
 Zinchenko is a backup left-defender for the English FC Manchester City.
 The only bright spot remains Ruslan Malinovskyi who currently plays for Italian club Atalanta, but has failed to cement himself as a starter.

 Ukraine somehow has managed to punch above its weight, to qualify for Euro 2020 against European heavyweights like Portugal and even thrashing Serbia 5-0 in Lviv.
-Given the circumstances, Ukraine has achieved a remarkable feat, winning six of their eight qualifiers for — what will now be — Euro 2021, and only drawing their away matches in Portugal and Serbia, to secure their place.
+Given the circumstances, Ukraine has achieved a remarkable feat, winning six of their eight qualifiers for Euro 2020, and only drawing their away matches in Portugal and Serbia, to secure their place.

 *David Kirichenko is an editor at Euromaidan Press, an online English language newspaper in Ukraine.